Clemapfel/jluna/docs/manual.md

 ### Shared Memory

 In the section on proxies, we said that, to move a value from C++ to Julia or vice-versa, we first need to **change its memory format** such that it is interpretable by the other language.
-This is not always true, for a very limited number of types, Julia and C++ **already have the exact same memory format**.
+This is not always true.
+For a very limited number of types, Julia and C++ **already have the exact same memory format**.

 For these types only, `box` / `unboxing` is a 0-cost operation.
 No actual computation is performed.
 This is obviously desired in performance-critical applications.